google/WebFundamentals/src/content/en/fundamentals/payments/how-it-works/how-payment-ecosyste-works.md

 ## The APIs

-Web Payments comprises multiple emerging web standards.
+W3C Payment APIs comprises multiple emerging web standards.
 The Payment Request API and the Payment Handler API are the most important APIs.

 *   **Payment Request API:** With the [Payment Request API](https://www.w3.org/TR/payment-request/), users can check out with just